 Here are some past Determination Award Winners for inspiration:

-Doc is everything a Blue Ribbon Warrior should be.
-The glass is always half full, no matter how empty his cup appears to be.
-He is a constant source of support for all members of the local colorectal support group despite what battles he was currently fighting.
+Doc was everything a Blue Ribbon Warrior should be.
+The glass was always half full, no matter how empty his cup appeared to be.
+He was a constant source of support for all members of the local colorectal support group despite what battles he was fighting.

-Raising awareness, educating the public and time on his Harley are all at the top of his priority list.
-We are so very lucky to have him in our community.
+Raising awareness, educating the public and time on his Harley were all at the top of his priority list.
+We were so very lucky to have him in our community.

 At age 43, Cindy was diagnosed with invasive adenocarcinoma, and underwent a colectomy and 6 months of chemo.
 As an oncology nurse for 25 years, she is honored to work with cancer survivors and caregivers every day.
 She continuously shares the importance of knowing family history, talking to doctors and especially early detection, including colonoscopies.